Frequently Asked Questions

 If you would like to see the amazing results for yourself, we can also facilitate a test screening at your local cinema.

 • Absolutely!
 Holding slides are a great way to further enhance an audience’s enjoyment of the presentation, and are one of the most common requests we get.
 We can create a DCP holding slide for a much lower rate than a standard DCP.
+We also have an amazing in-house graphic design service that can design your slide from scratch!

 • KDMs (Key Delivery Messages) are an encryption process, which allow us to restrict usage of the DCP by to specific screens and timeframes.
 We only recommend KDM encryption where it’s required as it is resource-intensive to manage and can come with a high cost.